averybroere/averybroere.github.io/_posts/2025-03-24-liberalism.md

 I'm going to avoid being too specific since I'm still a student and reference materials from the school.
 It is not a personal slight and the individual teachings do not really matter in this case, it is just symptomatic.

 ## Liberalism as a lens
-The following statement was made by one of my professors, teaching a broad class about Chinese history, politics, culture etc. It is paraphrased for clarity and to not fully share the material.
+The following statement was taken from a class.
+It is paraphrased for clarity and to not fully share the material.

 > The more freedom, the less equality.
 The more equality, the less freedom. [...]
 Western countries favour more freedom.
 With the founding of the People's Republic of China in 1949, the Chinese chose more equality. [...]
 Communist theory views equality as 'equality of outcome'.